esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ### WCAG Overview
 >An essential piece of the puzzle is WCAG.
 Getting to know [The Web Content Accessibility Guidelines v.
 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/) will be critical to working with accessibility on teams. - Marcy Sutton

+When Marcy recorded the video, WCAG Version 2.2 was estimated to be out in September 2022 (it is now estimated for Dec

 Guideline categories:
 - Perceivable 👀
 - Operable 🕹